nicolo-tellini/funannotate/README.md

 ![Alt text](funannotate-logo.png?raw=true "Funannotate")

-funannotate is a pipeline for genome annotation (built specifically for fungi, but will also work with higher eukaryotes).
+funannotate is a pipeline for genome annotation (built specifically for fungi, but will also work with other eukaryotes).
 Installation, usage, and more information can be found at [http://funannotate.readthedocs.io](http://funannotate.readthedocs.io)

 #### Quickest start Docker: